spuriousdata/logrok/README.rst

 LoGrok uses python's multiprocessing package to take full advantage of all of your CPUs ensuring the fastest parse and query time possible.

-Requires Python2 2.7 or higher
+Requires Python2 2.7 or higher and the ply_ module

 =====
 Usage